-Palladium has one of the lower densities and metal points in its family of platinum metals.
-It’s described as a “precious gray-white metal” that is prized for it malleability and scratch resistant properties.
+Palladium has one of the lower densities and metal points in its family of platinum group metals.
+It’s described as a “precious gray-white metal” that is prized for its malleability and scratch-resistant properties.

 Palladium, in contrast, is usually far more affordable, priced at about $26 per gram, or a third the price of platinum.
-Due to its malleability, it is slightly less durable, but still considered a fairly durable metal.
-Palladium is actually more rare than platinum, but the upside is that engagement rings made with palladium tend to be truly unique and stunning.
+Due to its malleability, it is slightly less durable but still considered a fairly durable metal.
+Palladium is actually more rare than platinum, but the upside is that engagement rings made with palladium and palladium fine jewelry tends to be truly unique and stunning.

-Palladium also has a lightweight feel, great for anyone not accustomed to wearing jewelry.
+Palladium also has a lightweight feel, great for anyone not accustomed to wearing jewellery.

 How does the price of palladium compare with white gold?